BRGM/MeshTools/docker/README.md

-:exclamation: The separation between build and run environments is not done yet.
-It should rely on the building of python wheels (cf. issue #2).

 The two repositories have docker files that are used to generate build and run environments for MeshTools.

 Log into the compass docker regisry: